osolaiman3/atflabel/README.md

 ### UI/capabilities
 #### Label location highlighting
-Base OCR
+Base OCR Just performs text checks.
+Image scanning does allow for locations to be found for annotations.
+Formatting of service allows for this to be built on top of current code.

 #### multiple images
 Many labels aren't in one piece, they come in multiple pieces.
-This should allow for applicants to submit labels as they have them designed instead of having to also compile them into a single image for upload
+This should allow for applicants to submit labels as they have them designed instead of having to also compile them into a single image for upload.
+The current methodology for front and back end supports multiple images coming in, but time for processing may be somewhat excessive given images are scanned with preprocessing.
+Front and back end are locked down for this MVP to provide for one image right now.

+#### Proper Logging
+Logging is good for services, I just didn't want to set up something putting text onto a filesystem.
+Minimal filesystem.

 ### Database of submitted forms to look up against